-Does duct ectasia increase the risk for breast cancer?
+Does duct ectasia increase the risk of breast cancer?

 No, breast cancer is the result of a genetic mutation.
 Duct ectasia is a health condition related to the ‘mechanics‘ of breast functioning and is completely unrelated to breast cancer.

-Furthermore, duct ectasia does not increase the risk for subsequent breast cancer development.
+Furthermore, duct ectasia does not increase the risk of subsequent breast cancer development.

 What tends to happen, however, is that women who are already at a higher risk for breast cancer due to heredity or family reasons, panic when there is a discharge or a lump in the breast.